-Program Year 4 Action Plan ESG response: Objective 2.1; Objective 3.1; Objective 3.2 Please also refer to the Homeless Needs Table in the Needs.xls workbook of the Consolidated Plan
+Program Year 5 Action Plan ESG response: Objective 2.1; Objective 3.1; Objective 3.2

+Please also refer to the Homeless Needs Table in the Needs.xls workbook of the Consolidated Plan

 The City of Norman is not an entitlement community for the Emergency Shelter Grant Program.
-All applications for funding are submitted to the State of Oklahoma Department of Commerce for funding.
-The City provides the financial management and technical assistance as needed to the recipient of the grant as requested.
+All applications for funding are submitted and approved by the Cleveland County Continuum of Care and then forwarded to the State of Oklahoma Department of Commerce for funding.
+The City provides technical assistance as needed to the recipient of the grant as requested.